PensionMath

 The break-even between working longer and retiring sooner

-Because CalPERS offers no lump sum option, the retirement decision is straightforwardly about the monthly benefit.
+Because CalPERS offers no lump sum option, the retirement decision comes down entirely to the monthly benefit.
 Working an additional year adds one more year of service credit and potentially increases your final compensation if your salary is rising.
 The cost is one more year of work.

 For a classic miscellaneous member at the 2.7% at 55 formula, retiring at 55 with 25 years earns 67.5% of final salary.
 Staying 5 more years to 60 with 30 years earns 81% of final salary.
 The additional 13.5 percentage points of final salary is permanent and paid for life.
 If your final salary is $90,000, that is $12,150 more per year, every year, forever.
 The break-even between the value of working 5 more years versus collecting sooner is typically reached within 7 to 10 years of the later retirement date, assuming healthy longevity.